t-mart/mousehole/README.md

 This server does two things:

-- Every 61 minutes, call the MaM API to set your current IP address.
-(The maximum frequency for this is 60 minutes, so we add a minute to avoid races.)
+- Every hour, call the MaM API to set your current IP address.
 - Provide an HTTP server with management endpoints:

   - `PUT` `/setCookie`: Updates the seedbox cookie with a new value.
 Useful when